-4.3 Estimating End to End Delay
+4.3 Estimating end to end delay

-As we showed in Section 3.2.2, end-to-end delay reported by RREQ-RREP measurements differs substantially from delay experienced by actual data packets.
+As we showed in Section 3.2.2, end-to-end delay reported by RREO-RREP measurements differs substantially from delay experienced by actual data packets.
 To address this, we introduce a DUMMY-RREP phase during route discovery.
-When the source receives RREP packets, it saves them in a RREP\TABLE.
+The aim of this phase is to accurately estimate the delay that will be experienced by the actual data packets by sending a dummy stream of packets having identical characteristics to data packets.
+When a source receives RREP packets, it saves them in a RREP TABLE.
 The source then takes the RREP for a route from this table and sends a stream of DUMMY data packets along the path traversed by this RREP.
-DUMMY packets have the same size, priority and data rate as real data packets, effectively emulating real data packets on a particular path.
+DUMMY packets have the same size, priority and data rate as real data packets, effectively emulating the interference experienced by the actual data packets on a particular path.
 Each stream includes 2H number of packets, where H is the hopcount reported by the RREP.
-This parameter balances the tradeoff between control overhead and measurement accuracy, and is based on our experiments over a large set of data rates and path lengths.
-Those results are omitted for brevity.
+This parameter balances the trade-off between control overhead and measurement accuracy, and is based on our experiments over a number of flows with varying path lengths.
+Figure 6 plots the result of one of our experiments where we introduce a single 5 hop flow into the network and observe the delay prediction of dummy stream with varying number of constituent packets.
+We can see that, dummy stream of 10 packets ($2 \times$ hopcount) or more experiences similar intra-flow interference as the actual data packets and hence predicts the end to end delay fairly accurately.

 The destination calculates the average delay of all DUMMY packets received, and reports it back to the source via a RREP.
-If the average delay reported by this RREP is within the bound requested by the application, the source selects this route and sends data packets.
+If the average delay reported by this RREP is within the bound requested by the application, the source selects this route and starts sending data packets.
 Soft-state timers are included at both source and destination to take care of lost packets.
-If the delay exceeds the required limit, the source does a linear back-off and sends the DUMMY stream on a different route selected from its RREP\TABLE.
-Figure 5 shows the approximate route setup delay of QUORUM compared to AODV.
-For this experiment, 10 flows of 50 kbps were randomly chosen from the 50 node topology in Figure 6.
-We see that QUORUM takes longer than AODV to set up a route because of the DUMMY-RREP phase, but it is a reasonable trade-off given the resulting accurate end-to-end delay estimates.
+If the reported delay exceeds the requested limit, the source does a linear back-off and sends the DUMMY stream on a different route selected from its RREP_TABLE.
+Figure 7 shows the approximate route setup delay of QUORUM compared to AODV.
+For this experiment, flows of 50 kbps were randomly chosen from the 50 node topology in Fig. 8.
+We see that QUORUM takes longer than AODV to set up a route because of the DUMMY-RREP phase, but it is a reasonable trade-off given the resulting accurate end-to-end delay estimation.